 An IRRP is a plan for how a country can supply its need for electricity for the foreseeable future.
 IRRPs are integrated because they consider many different resources to satisfy the need for electric power.
-These resources include power plants (diesel engines, gas turbines and hydropower plants etc.) and renewable energy sources, like solar farms, wind farms and geothermal power plants.
-They can also include energy efficiency programmes.
+The CCREEE is partnering with CARICOM Member States to review and recommend the available resources for development, to include conventional power plants (diesel engines, gas turbines etc.) and renewable energy sources, like solar farms, wind farms, hydropower and geothermal power plants.
+The CCREEE will also deploy energy efficiency programmes for the benefit of Member States, in support of the IRRP process.
 The more energy we save, the less we need to produce to meet our needs.

-Lastly, the structure our IRRP outlines must be a resilient one.
-This means that the entire power system, including power plants, power lines and substations must be able to resist or rapidly recover from natural hazards such as hurricanes, floods and heatwaves.
+The structure our IRRP outlines must be a resilient one.
+This means that the entire power system, including power plants, power lines and substations must be able to resist or rapidly recover from natural hazards such as hurricanes, floods and heatwaves, making the IRRP a key component of our Climate Resilience Programme.
+With this approach, the CCREEE has partnered with Caribbean Institute of Metrology Hydrology (CIMH) to develop vulnerability assessments for Member States in establishing a “least regret” path.

 Welcome to the CARICOM Energy Knowledge Hub, an information and knowledge management framework developed to ensure that appropriate, reliable and